 Could you ever have expected that “The Vow” would become such a blockbuster?

 No. One thing that I didn’t appreciate when I was making the film was how young of an audience it ended up being marketed to.

 Did you have any demographics that you could look into?

-Yes, and what I mean by that, is that because it about a married couple, about marriage, I wasn’t sure if a young audience would appreciate the nuances and complexities of that situation without having experienced it.
-But the way that the movie was marketed—it attracted at a much younger audience than I expected.
-When I did “Grey Gardens,” I knew that HBO puts out great content, but they’re not marketing to over/under twenty-four-year-old male/female, it’s not that sort of marketing strategy, they don’t put out that kind of a model.
+Yes, and what I mean by that, because it is about a married couple, I wasn’t sure if a young audience would appreciate the nuances and complexities of that situation without having experienced it.
+But the way that the movie was marketed—it attracted a much younger audience than I expected.
+When I did “Grey Gardens,” I knew that HBO puts out great content, but they’re not marketing to over/under twenty-four-year-old male/female, it’s not that sort of marketing strategy; they don’t put out that kind of a model.
 “The Vow” was released by Sony, and they did an incredible job.
-For instance, I showed the entire movie at the studio for the first time and immediately afterward, walked across the lot and to the marketing department, and the trailer was completely cut with a Taylor Swift song.
+For instance, I showed the entire movie at the studio for the first time and immediately afterward walked across the lot and to the marketing department, and the trailer was completely cut, with a Taylor Swift song.
 I said, ‘What?’
 I mean, this was 2012, Taylor Swift was so very young then.
 So I was like, ‘Seriously?’
 [Laughs.]
-But it was a genius idea, it is their job to market the film; they quickly understood the marketplace and made the right choices for it.
+But it was a genius idea; it is their job to market the film; they quickly understood the marketplace and made the right choices for it.
 So it surprised me, yes, but it was a very successful strategy.
 In the end, people in their twenties, thirties, and forties appreciated the movie too, but younger audiences—teenagers—were absorbed in it.
 That was interesting.

 Were there any sneak previews before the film was released?